If you want to get serious about taking control of your financial life so you can build wealth, it’s time to eliminate car payments.

 Why pay it off with a lump sum?

 Building the payoff fund came mostly from cash flow, a work commission check, and an extra paycheck (I’m paid bi-weekly so I get 26 paychecks per year).
-I also sold Caterpillar (CAT) and moved the proceeds to cash.
+I also sold a stock I no longer wanted to own and moved the proceeds to cash.

 By waiting until I had the cash to pay off the loan, I maintained flexibility in case a more urgent need for the money emerged.

-Once I had enough cash to pay it off, I reevaluated my decision to make sure it was correct.
-That’s what I did last week.
+Once I had enough cash to pay it off, I reevaluated my decision to make sure it was correct before paying off the final chunk.

 One way to look at paying off debt is as an investment and return on cash flow.
 By paying off the loan, I was making an “investment” of $12,852.20 against the loan balance.
 That payoff amount would yield $563 in cash flow every month, or $6,756 per year.
 Even though the interest rate was just 0.9%.